Mold-Toxicity-How-to-Protect-Yourself-from-Mold-Exposure

 If you’ve been experiencing any persistent symptoms like fatigue, brain fog, wheezing, itchy skin or nose stuffiness, you should definitely check for mold.
 You may be one of the many people unknowingly suffering from toxic mold.

-In this article, I’ll cover all the mold symptoms in humans, what type of mold is your enemy and where to search for it, the best treatment options, and how to control mold growth in the home.
+In this article, I’ll cover all the mold symptoms in humans, what type of mold is your enemy and how to test for mold toxicity, the best treatment options, and how to control mold growth in the home.

-What are the Symptoms of Mold Toxicity?
+What Are The Symptoms Of Mold Toxicity?

 Mold toxicity is also known as mold poisoning or mycotoxicosis.